oracle-livelabs/em-omc/logging-analytics/ebs-monitoring/introduction/introduction.md

 ## About this Workshop

-In this workshop learn how to use OCI Logging Analytics in a pre-configured environment to easily perform such tasks, including outlier detection, event clustering, log correlation and anomaly detection.
+In this workshop learn how to use OCI Log Analytics in a pre-configured environment to easily perform such tasks, including outlier detection, event clustering, log correlation and anomaly detection.

 A typical enterprise environment has massive volume of log telemetry.
 Finding interesting log data and events and correlating them to a specific business flow from across all your applications, or identifying abnormal behaviour can be challenging.

-OCI Logging Analytics is a cloud solution that aggregates, indexes, and analyzes a variety of log data from on-premises and multi-cloud environments.
+OCI Log Analytics is a cloud solution that aggregates, indexes, and analyzes a variety of log data from on-premises and multi-cloud environments.
 It enables you to search, explore, and correlate this data, derive operational insights and make informed decisions.

 Estimated Workshop Time: 01 hours 30 minutes